Approved by: Northeastern State University Cabinet

 The Office of Grants and Contracts is responsible for providing RASP with the name of each trainee working on a federally funded research project, as well as applicable information to be included on the RCR Training Certification form.
 RASP will notify the relevant Principal Investigator/Project Director (PI/PD) and the appropriate college(s) or department(s) of the RCR training requirements and the names of the trainees needing the required RCR training.
 The college(s)/department(s) and relevant PI/PD, in conjunction with RASP, will ensure that RCR training is provided to the applicable trainees, including substantive face-to-face instruction by faculty mentors.

-Documentation of each trainee’s successful completion of RCR training will be documented by the completion of the Responsible Conduct of Research Training Certification Form by the faculty mentor and RASP.
+Documentation of a trainee’s successful completion of RCR training will be established with the completion of the Responsible Conduct of Research Training Certification Form and signatures obtained from the respective faculty mentor and RASP.

 For further information regarding the requirement for instruction in the Responsible Conduct of Research please see https://grants.nih.gov/grants/guide/notice-files/NOT-OD-10-019.html and https://nsf.gov/bfa/dias/policy/rcr.jsp